govern0000/Class/Docue/Article/Word/a.md

 Word "icon" has meaning that is symbol view.

-Word "turn" has meaning that is toggle.
+Word "togg" has meaning that is toggle.

 Word "tune" has meaning that is comp audio.